Casa Mila was Antonio Gaudi’s last residential building before focusing all his energy on Sagrada Familia.

 Steel beams with the same curvature support the facade’s weight by attaching to the main structure.

 This original method gave Gaudi the room to design the facade with all the freedom he needed.

-The result: A beautiful, wavy facade which attracts a million tourists every year.
+As a result, he got a beautiful, wavy facade that attracts a million tourists every year.